pedrocava/Recon/README.md

 # Recon
-Development of the Recon R package
+Development of the Economics with R package

 This package aims to provide undergraduate students and teachers realiable ways of computing and exploring canonical models in economics.